declare-lab/Sealing/README.md

-# Learning-free Self-adaptive Sampling in Video Question Ansering
+# [NAACL-2024] Self-adaptive Sampling for Efficient Video Question Ansering

+🔥 [14/03/2024] This paper has been accepeted to NAACL 2024!

 ## Introduction
-This repository contains the official implementation code of the paper "[Self-adaptive Sampling for Efficient Video Question Answering](https://arxiv.org/pdf/2307.04192.pdf)" (in submission).
+This repository contains the official implementation code of the paper "[Self-adaptive Sampling for Efficient Video Question Answering](https://arxiv.org/pdf/2307.04192.pdf)".
 In this work we introduce two sampling strategies (__MDF__ and __MIF__) for Video Question Answering tasks on pretrained image--text models (ITMs).

 <p align="center">